-- Seedlings are suppressed due to abundant cheatgrass cover
+- Seedlings suppressed due to competition for soil moisture with grasses

-Parachute penstemon (Penstemon debilis) is a federally listed (threatened) plant species that is endemic to Garfield County, Colorado.
-It is also a Tier 1 plant species in the 2015 State Wildlife Action Plan (SWAP) Rare Plant Addendum.
+The Parachute penstemon (Penstemon debilis) is a species which is endemic to Garfield County, Colorado, with only four known populations in the world.
+It is listed by the US Fish & Wildlife Service as a threatened species under the Endangered Species Act and is also listed as a Tier 1 plant species in the 2015 Colorado State Wildlife Action Plan (SWAP) Rare Plant Addendum.
 Monitoring of population trends is one of the high priority actions listed in the SWAP to meet Parachute penstemon conservation goals.
 Monitoring enables proactive management by allowing early identification of potential threats or downward trends in population size, and development of strategies to enhance long-term population viability.

-The habitat occupied by Parachute penstemon is characterized by sparsely vegetated, steep slopes of white shale talus.
-Because the unstable shale slopes make sampling dangerous and disturb plant habitat, alternative monitoring methods were developed for population sampling.
-Data collection was accomplished using two methods, photo monitoring and ocular counts (visually searching each transect with binoculars).
-These two methods of sampling were used in lieu of walking on the steep, unstable shale slopes to prevent damage to Parachute penstemon and the surrounding habitat.
+With funding from the Colorado Natural Areas Program/Colorado Parks and Wildlife, CNHP has established a long-term monitoring plot for this species on a privately owned state natural area.
+The habitat occupied by Parachute penstemon is characterized by sparsely vegetated, steep slopes of white and tan shale talus.
+Because the unstable shale slopes make sampling dangerous and disturb plant habitat, alternative monitoring methods for data collection were developed, using both photo monitoring and taking ocular counts with binoculars within transects marked by telescoping rods.
 This data establishes a visual record of plant abundance as well as a record of plant and site condition.
-To further minimize surface disturbance future sampling with drones is being investigated.

 To further the conservation of Colorado’s listed species we recommend the following: